bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 > _**Exercise**_
 >
-> * Update the pipeline with the change to the `collectFile` operation, re-run and look at difference in the results files that are created in the `results` directory
+> * Update the workflow with the change to the `collectFile` operation, re-run the pipeline and look at difference in the results files that are created in the `results` directory

 ## Managing resources